Python-GIS-book/site/source/part1/chapter-01/md/02-python-basics.md

 <!-- #region deletable=true editable=true -->
 ### Math operations

-The list of basic arithmetic operations that can be done by default in Python is in the table below.
+The list of basic arithmetic operations that can be done by default in Python are listed in table 1.1.

 | Operation      | Symbol | Example syntax | Returned value |
 | -------------- | ------ | -------------- | -------------- |